ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/02-linked-lists.md

 :::

     datatype LinkedQueue implements Queue:
-        front: Node = null   // Pointer to the front node
-        rear: Node = null    // Pointer to the rear node
-        size: Int = 0        // Size of the queue
+        front = null   // Pointer to the front node rear = null    // Pointer to the rear node size = 0       // Size of the queue

 #### Enqueueing and dequeueing